As the name suggests – Rough means not with that much accuracy (-50% to +50% )

-Project cost estimation starts prior to initiation as the Owners want to know that how much they need to put to get the job done.
+Project cost estimation starts prior to initiation as the Owners want to know how much they need to put to get the job done.

 A Rough Order of Magnitude, also known as ROM Estimate, is the first estimate in the project life cycle.

-For the sake of simplicity, we can say that it is an estimation of level of effort and cost to complete a project.
+For the sake of simplicity, we can say that it is an estimation of the level of effort and cost to complete a project.

 You may be interested in also: Analogous & Parametric Estimation